Konrad1991/paropt/README.md

   double c = params[2];
   double d = params[3];

-  // states have to be in the same order as specified in the textfile "states_LV.txt" (Otherwise the error-calculation does not work) double n1 = states[0];
+  // states in the same order as in the state data.frame! double n1 = states[0];
   double n2 = states[1];